edamame-course/2015-tutorials/draft/FastQC_tutorial.md

 ###4: Per sequence quality scores
 ![per sequence quality scores](../img/per_sequence_quality_scores.jpg)

 Per sequence quality scores reprent the quality of each read for the sequence.
-This is done using a Phred score.
+This is done using a Phred score, which is based on a logarithmic scale.
+A Phred score of 30 indicates an error rate of 1 base in 1000, or an accuracy of 99.9%, while a Phred score of 40 indicates an error rate of 1 base in 10,000, or an accuracy of 99.99%.
 Some of the reads may be of poor quality due to positioning within the flow cell.

 ###5: Per base sequence content
 ![per base sequence content](../img/per_base_sequence_content.jpg)